Manadhai Thirudivittai: Plot

 Deva is a post-graduate student in Ooty musical college.
 He is an orphan who was raised in an orphanage and is studying on by his friend's sponsorship.
 College heartthrob Shruthi studies in an undergraduate course in the same college.
 Deva falls head over heels for Shruthi and tries to win her with the help of his friend and classmate, Steve.
 One day, Shruthi cheats and embarrasses Deva in the name of love, which hurts him very deeply.
 Later, she understands his love and proposes to him.
 After some time, he meets his childhood friend Ashok on the road and goes to his house.
 There, he meets Indhu, Ashok's fierce sister.
 He gets impressed with Indhu's voice and asks her to sing in his band.
 He tries to befriend Indhu, but she complains to the police that he is eve-teasing her.
 The police takes Deva to the police station and thrashes him.
-This makes Shruthi very angry, and she goes to Ashok's house and shouts at Indhu for her mannerless behavior towards men and also her boyfriend.
+This makes Shruthi very angry, and she goes to Ashok's house and shouts at Indhu for her mannerless behaviour towards men and also her boyfriend.
 Ashok and Deva stop the argument between both the ladies.
-When Ashok realizes that Shruthi is still angry, he opens up a story which reveals why Indhu behaves in such a way.
+When Ashok realises that Shruthi is still angry, he opens up a story which reveals why Indhu behaves in such a way.
 Indhu is revealed to have been drugged and raped during her college tour.
-Thereafter, no one questions her about the bad incident anymore.
+Thereafter, no one questions her about the bad incident any more.